Ovid/zen-of-test-suites/README.md

 If you absolutely cannot fix a particular failure, you should at least mark the test as `TODO` so that the test suite can pass.
-Not only does this help to guide you to a clean test suite, the `TODO` reason is generally embedded in the test, giving the next developer a clue what's going on.
+Not only does this help to guide you to a clean test suite, the `TODO` reason is generally embedded in the test, giving the next developer a clue to what's going on.

 **Recommendation**: Do not allow any failing tests.
 If tests fail which do not impact the correctness of the application (such as documentation or "coding